thenexthub/Codira/docs/SIL/SIL-Utilities.md

 ## Instruction classifications
 We want to classify certain instructions into common groups so that passes can deal deal with the group instead of individual instruction opcodes.
 Optimization passes then don't need to be updated if new instructions are added to a group.

-In Swift we can easily do this by introducing protocols to which instruction classes can conform to.
+In Codira we can easily do this by introducing protocols to which instruction classes can conform to.

 #### `ApplySite`